visht-150725/WifiSensing-/README.md

 Every movement in an environment slightly changes the wireless channel.

 This project explores how those signal changes can be visualized and eventually used for **wireless sensing**, **motion detection**, and **activity recognition**.

----

-## 🤝 Contributions

-This project is currently experimental.

-Suggestions, ideas, and discussions are always welcome.

----

-## ⭐ If you found this interesting

-Consider giving the repository a ⭐ and following the journey as WiFiSense evolves from a simple RSSI monitor into a complete Wi-Fi sensing research project.